 OR isolation of a STEC strain of serotype O104 AND fulfilling epidemiological criteria for a probable case.
 EU Members States are reporting number of probable and confirmed cases and deaths.

-Epidemiological Alert: Haemolytic Uraemic Syndrome (HUS) and infection by Enterohaemorrhagic E. coli (EHEC) (Published on 7 June 2011)
+7 June 2011: Haemolytic Uraemic Syndrome (HUS) and infection by Enterohaemorrhagic E. coli (EHEC) – situation

 Developed by the Robert Koch Institute to be applied to HUS-cases associated with the 2011 Germany outbreak.

 HUS Clinical criteria: A clinical picture of acute enteropathogenic HUS is defined by the presence of at least two of the following three criteria:

 2. Thrombocytopenia ≤ 150,000 cells/mm3,